 Hunting warthog in South Africa with an African hunting outfitter whose favorite animal to hunt is warthog.
-When hunting warthogs your quarry can either be uncommonly canny or exceedingly stupid.
-With a slight breeze in the hunters favor a hunter can approach a feeding warthog slowly to within 10 to 20 yards away from the warthog.
+Warthogs can either be uncommonly canny or exceedingly stupid.
+With a slight breeze in your favor you can stalk a feeding warthog to within 10 to 20 yards from it.

 Warthogs have been heavily hunted in some areas with the result that trophy warthog are not commonly found in those areas anymore.
 Fortunately, Mkulu African Hunting Safaris still have a few hunting concessions with good trophy warthog available.

-To get their mouths down to the correct level to graze and root, the will go down on their front knees to get at eating better.
+To get their mouths down to the correct level to graze and root they kneel on their front knees.
 Warthogs are diurnal, meaning they are mostly active during the day.
-In areas where they are severely hunted, big boars will roam around at night.
+In areas where they are severely hunted big boars will roam around at night.

 Warthog boars and sows are promiscuous and will mate with any warthog of the opposite sex.
 Boars have nothing to do with raising the young and become solitary after the rut.
 Sows will form small sub-groups that consist of two to three sows and their offspring.

 They have a particular fondness for waterholes during summer when they love to wallow in the mud.
-The mud assists in protecting their skins from for overexposure to the sun, and against the bites of insistent bugs.
+The mud assists in protecting their skins from for overexposure to the sun and against bug bites.

 Shelter is in the form of old, disused aardvark holes that are used as a den.
-Warthogs reverse into their dens, allowing a face front exit.
-Apart from the obvious, warthog boars have an additional set of warts between the tusks and they eyes, slightly above the tusks.
+Warthogs reverse into their dens allowing a face front exit in case of danger.
+Apart from the obvious, warthog boars have an additional set of warts between the tusks and the eyes slightly above the tusks.

 Caliber for hunting warthog